 Year 3 Recorder, this is our first access music tuition and comes at no cost to families.
-The KFA fund the tutor book and recorder and children are taught in small groups.
+The KFA fund recorder purchases and children are taught in small groups.
 We expect that most will carry on learning until February after which those have shown an interest (through their participation and attention in lessons and practice at home) carry on and prepare for joining the Orchestra in Year 4.
+Mrs Harper teaches children on a Monday afternoon.

-Year 4 Children who have shown some commitment to practice and made progress are offered the opportunity to learn another instrument:
+Year 4 Children who have shown some commitment to practice and made progress are invited to learn another instrument:

 Brass – cornet, trumpet, horn or trombone